d2l-ai/d2l-en/chapter_crashcourse/autograd.md

 y
 ```

-Since `x` is a vector of length 4, `nd.dot` will perform inner product and
+Since `x` is a vector of length 4, `np.dot` will perform inner product and
 therefore `y` is a scalar.
 Next, we can automatically
 find the gradient of all the inputs by calling the `backward` function.